Geend/long-reach/README.md

 ## Status

 This is the official fork from the original creator of the long-reach mod.
-We are currently trying to transfer the ownership of the mod on the mod portal in order to make it easy for everyone to get a version that works in factorio 0.16.
+It's now maintained on the mod portal again as well: https://mods.factorio.com/mod/long-reach

 ## Rationale